The-Process-Foundry/allwhat/README.md

 These are the remaining items that need to be done before I will release this as a crate

-- Finish implementing try_assign proc_macro for all reasonable expression types
+- Finish implementing bulk_try proc_macro for all reasonable expression types
 - Make current Subpar CSV Reader project
 - Add Filtrate validation to schemars
 - Clean up documentation (including/especially this README)